 You've watched as your child took his or her first steps, endured the first haircut and learned to ride a bike.
 Now your little one has grown into a teenager and you've decided he or she is ready to take on the personal financial responsibility of that first credit card.
-What's the best credit card for your teen, and how do you introduce him or her to the concept of credit?
+What's the best student credit card offer for your teen, and how do you introduce him or her to the concept of credit?

 It's not as difficult as it may seem, say three financial experts.
 It's mostly a matter of knowing your teen - and who knows a child better than Mom and Dad?